wuxxin/machine-bootstrap/README.md

 ## Notes

-### Limits, Contraints, Automatics
+### Limits, Automatics, Contraints, Safety, Security

 + one or two disks only, if machine has more disks they have to be setup later

++ ZFS on two disks will get two seperate devices to let zfs manage the mirroring, any other filesystem combination will get an mdadm-mirror device.

 + SWAP
     if using a SWAP partition, the swap partition will always be encrypted.
     Also ROOT should be encrypted in this case.
-    This is because suspend to disk has all memory secrets written to disk, so any suspend would store all secrets in plaintext to disk.
-    Any other usages of swap beside suspend to disk where encryption may not be desired, can be created as swap file using create_file_swap()
+    Suspend to disk has all memory secrets written to disk, so a suspend would store these secrets in plaintext to disk. if encryption of swap is not desired, a swap file can be created using create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.

 + ZFS or LVM but not both on one partition on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.

-+ if ZFS is specified and two disks are available, partition will be used as zfs mirror instead of mdadm raid mirror, to let zfs manage the mirroring.

-### GPT Layout

-+ information leakage
-    be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, rename the volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid
++ GPT Name Scheme information leakage be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, rename the volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid

-+ Partition Layout
+### Partition (GPT) Layout

 Nr |Name(max 36 x UTF16)|Description|
 ---|---|---